Meet the Team!

 We have two completely original pumping engines in full working order, which are displayed running on our open days.
 The engines at Tees Cottage pumped water from the River Tees, which was then filtered and supplied to the water company’s customers.

 Visits can be linked to science, technology, engineering and maths (STEM), and to cross-curricular themes.
 The Pumping Station offers opportunities for learning outside the classroom and for the development of key skills.
-School visits can if desired, be arranged for the Friday or Monday either side of an Open Weekend, in order for the engines to be working.
+School visits can if desired, be arranged for almost any Wednesday when a full complement of volunteers will be available to deliver demonstrations and lead guided tours.

-Our volunteers are enthusiastic, knowledgeable, competent and friendly and are DBS checked.
-We offer suggested session plans linked to key stages 1 and 2 of the National Curriculum and are happy to tailor visits to suit your requirements.
+Our volunteers are enthusiastic, knowledgeable, competent and friendly.
+We offer suggested session plans linked to key stages 1 and 2 of the National Curriculum and are especially happy to tailor visits to suit your requirements.

 We are starting to design some session plans for school visits have a look at some examples here: